 How much does a membership cost?

 What’s included with a membership?

 The offerings vary somewhat by level, but in general members are offered:

 - Access to Open Shop workspace

-- 20% discount on educational workshops
+- 20% discount on educational workshops for some membership levels

 - Connection to DIY community